 I work across media with interests in photography, video, drawing, writing, performance, and socially engaged practice.

 Recent work considers aspects of time in relationship to place, coastal ecology, human-nature relationships, and mobile technology.
-I have a particular interest in how we come to know complex coastal ecosystems through artistic practice, and, in turn, how more-than-human others can meaningfully inform conservation, cultural and social practices.
+I have a particular interest in how we come to know complex coastal ecosystems through embodied artistic practice, and how more-than-human others can teach us to live healthier, more inclusive, ethical and sustainable lives, at this time of environmental precarity.

 Contact me: